MSc of Midwifery, Shiraz University of Medical Science, Shiraz, Iran.

-Pediatric Nephrologist, Department of Pediatrics, Faculty of Medicine, Mashhad University of Medical Sciences, Mashhad, Iran.
+Pediatric Nephrologist, Assistant Professor, Department of Pediatrics, Division of Nephrology, Dr. Sheikh Hospital, Mashhad University of Medical Sciences, Mashhad, Iran.

 Background: Knowledge of the learning style of students can adapt educational methods with their learning style and lead to higher educational efficiency.
 The present study reviews and compares published articles on the learning styles of medical students worldwide using the VARK or Kolb’s questionnaires.